 Existing law requires a health care service plan or disability insurer that provides coverage for mental health and substance use disorders and that credentials health care providers of those services for its networks to assess and verify the qualifications of a health care provider within 60 days after receiving a completed provider credentialing application.

-This bill would, except as provided above, require every health care service plan or health insurer or their designees that credential health care providers for their networks to approve the credentials of a provider within 90 days after receiving a completed provider credentialing application.
-The bill would require every health care service plan or health insurer or their designees to activate the provider upon successful approval and notify the applicant of the activation, as specified.
-If the health care service plan or health insurer or their designees do not meet the 90-day requirement, the bill would require the applicant's credentials to be conditionally approved for 120 days unless specified circumstances apply, including that the applicant is subject to discipline by the licensing entity for that applicant.
+This bill would, except as provided above and within one year of the bill's operative date, require every health care service plan or health insurer, or its delegate, that credentials health care providers for its networks to make a determination regarding the credentials of a provider within 90 days after receiving a completed provider credentialing application.
+The bill would require every health care service plan or health insurer to activate the provider upon successful approval and notify the applicant of the activation, as specified.
+If the health care service plan or health insurer, or its delegate, does not meet the 90-day requirement, the bill would require the applicant's credentials to be provisionally approved for 120 days unless specified circumstances apply, including that the applicant is subject to discipline by the licensing entity for that applicant.
+The bill would exclude Medi-Cal managed care plans from these provisions.

 Because a willful violation of these provisions by a health care service plan would be a crime, this bill would impose a state-mandated local program.